mscata/refactoringexample/DiceGame/Activities.md

 However, as we will see later, this is only a temporary testing technique that we use solely for the purposes of capturing and testing the current behaviour.

+Once we have enough confidence that our test cover the main functionality, we can do some proper refactoring knowing that we won't affect the original intention of the program, and users won't see any difference.